enthought/envisage/docs/source/envisage_core_documentation/message_of_the_day_(using_eggs).rst

 serve to illustrate all of the fundamental aspects of building an Envisage application.

-All of the code for this example can be found in the `examples/MOTD`_ directory of the Envisage distribution.
-This directory contains two subdirectories:
+All of the code for this example can be found in the |Message of the Day|
+directory of the Envisage distribution.
+This directory contains two
+subdirectories:

 dist
   This directory contains the actual runnable application as it *might*